 What’s so incredible about visiting the Vatican?

-To non-Christians, the first introduction to the iconic and revered city of Vatican might have been Dan Brown's bestseller (and fictional) Angels and Demons.
+To non-Christians, the first introduction to the iconic and revered city of Vatican might have been Dan Brown's (fictional) bestseller, Angels and Demons.
 The novel takes place almost entirely in the Vatican and name calls all the city landmarks in typical Dan Brown fashion.
-Before it entered mainstream pop culture though, the Vatican has long been acknowledged as a renowned work of Renaissance architecture.
-Within the Vatican City, there are two landmarks which are widely regarded as must-see.
-We are talking about St. Peter’s Basilica and the Vatican Museums.
+Before it entered mainstream pop culture, though, the Vatican has long been acknowledged as a renowned work of Renaissance architecture.
+Within the Vatican City, there are two landmarks which are widely regarded as must-see - St. Peter’s Basilica and the Vatican Museums.